callumstew/ubuild-jekyll/index.md

   block: feature-2
   media_alignment: Right
   headline: Prospective Data
-  content: "<strong>Sign up to the study before you were ill</strong> By signing up
+  content: "<strong>Sign up to the study before you were ill. </strong> Signing up
-    to our study before any sign of illness gives us the most useful data.
+    to our study before any sign of illness will gives us the most useful data.
 In this way we are able to collect data and while you provide context with your questionnaire answers.
-This information labelling of the data is very important to our analysis. data you donate to us.
+This information labelling of the data is very important to our analysis.
     You can also help by publicising this study if you know someone who might be interested in participating.<br>"
   media:
     image: "/uploads/2020/04/01/covid-sequence-1.png"